SimoneAstarita/queer_NLP_bib/README.md

 Lardelli, Manuel, Giuseppe Attanasio, and Anne Lauscher.
 "Building Bridges: A Dataset for Evaluating Gender-Fair Machine Translation into German." arXiv e-prints (2024): arXiv-2406.

-Piergentili, Andrea, et al. "Enhancing Gender-Inclusive Machine Translation with Neomorphemes and Large Language Models." arXiv preprint arXiv:2405.08477 (2024).
+Piergentili, Andrea, et al. Enhancing Gender-Inclusive Machine Translation with Neomorphemes and Large Language Models. arXiv preprint arXiv:2405.08477 (2024).

 Stewart, Ian, and Rada Mihalcea.
 "Whose wife is it anyway?
 Assessing bias against same-gender relationships in machine translation." arXiv preprint arXiv:2401.04972 (2024).

 ## Position Papers

-Larson, Brian N. "Gender as a Variable in Natural-Language Processing: Ethical Considerations."
-EACL 2017 (2017): 1.
+Brian Larson.
+2017. <a href="https://aclanthology.org/W17-1601/"><u>Gender as a Variable in Natural-Language Processing: Ethical Considerations.</u></a> In _Proceedings of the First ACL Workshop on Ethics in Natural Language Processing_, pages 1–11, Valencia, Spain.
+Association for Computational Linguistics.

 Devinney, Hannah, Jenny Björklund, and Henrik Björklund.
 "Theories of “gender” in nlp bias research."
 Proceedings of the 2022 ACM conference on fairness, accountability, and transparency.
 2022.